 The primary cause of disability

 Depression is a major problem that results in acute emotional distress.
-Symptoms range from feelings of guilt and hopelessness to changes in eating and sleeping patterns.2 What you might not know is that one in eight workers has been diagnosed with depression, and major depressive disorder is the primary cause of disability for people who are 15 to 44 years old.3 4
+Symptoms range from feelings of guilt and hopelessness to changes in eating and sleeping patterns.2 What you might not know is that depression is the fastest growing cause of disability claims among working adults3; as a percent of total disability claims, mental health-related claims have doubled in the past decade from 7% to 14%.4

 Best practices for self-help

 There also are many things you can do to help your mood.
 Though, these practices should be a complement, rather than a replacement, to professional help.

 - Regular exercise can help ease depression and anxiety by releasing endorphins and other natural brain chemicals that can increase your sense of well-being.5

 - Meditation also helps ease the symptoms of depression.6